PX4/PX4-user_guide/en/config/airspeed.md

 To calibrate the airspeed sensor:

 1. Start *QGroundControl* and connect the vehicle.
-2. Enable the airspeed sensors if not already done (as in section above)
+2. Enable the airspeed sensors if not already done (as in *warning* above).
 3. Select the **Gear** icon (Vehicle Setup) in the top toolbar and then **Sensors** in the sidebar.
 4. Click the **Airspeed** sensor button.